-No, using hydrocortisone treatments for piles does not affect what foods you can eat.
+No, using hydrocortisone treatments for piles does not affect what you can eat and drink.

-It's a good idea, though to eat lots of foods which contain fibre so you don't get constipation.
-Examples of foods which have lots of fibre are porridge oats and wholewheat breakfast cereals, wholemeal granary breads, wholewheat pasta, pulses, potatoes with their skins on and vegetables.
+It's a good idea, though to eat lots of foods which contain fibre so you do not get constipation.
+Examples of foods with lots of fibre are porridge oats and wholegrain breakfast cereals, wholemeal breads, wholewheat pasta, pulses, potatoes with their skins on and vegetables.

-To avoid constipation try to drink several glasses of water or another non-alcoholic liquid each day.
-If you can, it may also help to do some gentle exercise.
+To avoid constipation, try to drink several glasses of water or other non-alcoholic drinks each day.
+If you can, it may also help to increase your levels of exercise.

 Will it affect my fertility?

-Hydrocortisone treatments for piles don't affect male or female fertility.
+There is no clear evidence that hydrocortisone treatments for piles or itchy bottom affect male or female fertility.

 Can I have vaccinations?

 With some hydrocortisone treatments, you need to be careful about having vaccinations.
-This isn't the case with hydrocortisone treatments for piles.
+However, this is not the case with hydrocortisone treatments for piles or itchy bottom.
 You can have vaccinations if you need them.

-Piles often settle down without treatment but there are some things you can do to help.
+Piles and itchy bottom often settle down without treatment, but there are some things you can do to help.
 Piles can be brought on by too much straining on the toilet.
 Straining is often because of constipation.
 You're less likely to get constipated if you: